breadhel/EliteSkillRewards-Extension/README.md

 Players keep EliteMobs' native XP handling, skill calculations, progression, displays, sounds, particles, and level-up effects.

+## Disclaimer

+EliteSkillRewards-Extension is a third-party addon for EliteMobs and is not affiliated with or endorsed by the EliteMobs developers.

+EliteMobs is required for this addon to function and must be installed separately.
+EliteMobs remains licensed under the GPLv3 license.

 ## Features

 - Reward players with EliteMobs skill levels